Who Was Pablo Picasso?

 Between marriages, in 1935, Picasso met Dora Maar, a fellow artist, on the set of Jean Renoir's film Le Crime de Monsieur Lange (released in 1936).
 The two soon embarked upon a partnership that was both romantic and professional.

 Their relationship lasted more than a decade, during and after which time Maar struggled with depression; they parted ways in 1946, three years after Picasso began having an affair with a woman named Françoise Gilot, with whom he had two children, son Claude and daughter Paloma.
-They parted ways in 1953.
-Gilot would go on to marry scientist Jonas Salk, the inventor of the polio vaccine.
+They went separate ways in 1953.
+(Gilot would later marry scientist Jonas Salk, the inventor of the polio vaccine.)

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!